The Curriculum & Schedule

 - Develop problem solving skills related to global events

 - Develop an appreciation and understanding of other cultures

 - Develop critical thinking skills with an international perspective

 The typical summer curriculum is similar to the program described below, but each year the course and languages offered are subject to change.

-All students will be enrolled in "Cultural Anthropology: Issues in International Studies" (ANTH 1200, Section 161), a three hour college credit course which provides an introduction to the foundation of cultural anthropology with a focus on globalization and international exchange.
-The course covers issues of culture, meaning and identity, social and political organization, inequality and power within a changing global context.
-To this end, students will have the opportunity to engage with the question of anthropological relevance to their immediate worlds and larger global concerns.
+All students will be enrolled in "An Introduction to International Studies" (INTL 1100, Section 161), a three hour college credit course which provides an introduction to the foundation of international studies.
+International Studies is a broad, interdisciplinary field of study encompassing the social, political, economic, and cultural workings of the international community.
+Course content will cover issues of culture, meaning and identity, social and political organization, inequality and power within a changing global context.
+The course features several guest lecturers from a range of academic disciplines to expose students to historic and ongoing processes of globalization from perspectives of culture, economics, environment and politics.
+The core instructor is an anthropologist providing students with the opportunity to explore the anthropological relevance to global concerns.
 What does it mean to live anthropologically and how do anthropological theories and methods contribute to addressing the issues and challenges that face the globe?